morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/PHP.md

 HTML code belongs to templates and template tags.

-When a PHP function needs to return a HTML chunk the [output buffering](https://secure.php.net/manual/en/function.ob-start.php) method with a `get_template_part` call is used.
+When a PHP function needs to return HTML the [output buffering](https://secure.php.net/manual/en/function.ob-start.php) method with a `get_template_part` call should be used.

-This is wrong:
+This is not recommended:
 ```php
 function theme_get_arrow_html( $direction ) {
 	return